tedwards947/es6-react-workshop/class.md

 * This function is called after React has reacted to a change of state and has rerendered (if it needed to).
 It provides the previous state's props and states, so we can do some imperative logic with them.

-* In this case, we're using it to check if the sources changed from what it used to be.
+* In this case, we're using it to check if the source changed from what it used to be.
 If it has, this means that the user has selected a different video

 * We then imperatively call `<video>`'s `load()` method to tell it to fetch the video asset.